Can you share the start of your journey into perfumery?

 Our sense of smell is one of the most powerful senses.
 While this sense is very present in our day-to-day lives, we, humans, have forgotten how to use it in a world saturated by images and sounds.
 We don’t teach odors as we teach colors or letters to children and we are slowly losing our ability to describe and recognize scents.
 However, we all know how to smell and our capability to do so will increase incredibly when training and developing one’s interest around smells.

 I came up with the idea of EPC because I believe training is essential to understanding and de-mystifying the world of fragrance.

 In my life as a fragrance expert, I often came to the same conclusion: nearly everyone I meet is fascinated by the world of fragrance, however, not many know much about it!
 Many think they can’t smell properly and are a bit lost in the process of choosing a fragrance.

-This is a shame, because our ability to smell is a big part of who we are.
-We all know how to describe a scent and we all do it pretty naturally (at least better that what we think).
+This is a shame because our ability to smell is a big part of who we are.
+We all know how to describe a scent and we all do it pretty naturally (at least better than what we think).

 At the beginning of the class, I ask everyone to describe (using any words of their choosing) a scent that they have chosen.
 Then, I talk through each of these perfumes.
 All in a sudden, I can see people relaxing and smiling!
 Because they realize that the way they described the fragrance was pretty accurate.